 Dandelion Revolution describes both the enduring and tenacious nature of the dandelion as well as the potential for our culture to turn around, or revolve, our view of health and well-being.
 Sociopolitical, economic and intellectual paradigms will shift as more and more people start to use the healing potential that lies in their own backyards and reclaim the inherent knowledge about healing plants humans and other animals have understood since our beginnings.

 People are rediscovering plant medicine and other health-maintaining practices in different manners.
 No matter how different our personal experiences and philosophies may be, many of us are being lead us to seek action to change how we care for ourselves.

 Why Use Herbs?

-In addition to loving plants, I also appreciate working with the body and am incredibly pleased to add acupuncture to my tool box.
-I graduated from Chinese medicine school in 2013 and practice East Asian medicine along with Western herbalism in Northeast Portland.
+In addition to loving plants, I also appreciate working with the body and am incredibly pleased to add acupuncture and Shiatsu to my tool box.
+I graduated from Chinese medicine school in 2013 and practice East Asian medicine along with Western herbalism in Southeast Portland.